CebolaLab/RNA-seq/README.md

 qualimap rnaseq -bam <sample>-sorted.bam -gff gencode.v35.annotation.gtf -outdir <sample>-rnaseq-qualimap-reports --java-mem-size=16G
 ```

 Qualimap can then run QC on combined samples.
-One included analysis is principal component analysis, which is used to cluster the samples.
-This can be used to confirm whether technical and/or biological replicates cluster together.
+This includes principal component analysis (PCA) to confirm whether technical and/or biological replicates cluster together.
 A text file (`samples.txt`) should be created with three columns, the first with the sample ID, the second with the full path to the bamqc results and the third with the group names.

 *Note, some versions of qualimap require the raw_data_qualimapReport directory to be renamed to raw_data.*